The biggest transformation is the hallway. It looks twice as big now. Before:

 The floors and paint in the living and dining area are perfect.

+I'm going to replace the railing, but even with the orange oak it still looks much better in here.
 We even painted the entire garage white including the concrete walls, which was not easy....but we are glad we did it.
 We used masonry waterproofing paint just in case, and it just looks so clean in here now.
 We left the floor for now, since there would be no time for floor paint to cure prior to our household delivery.
 Maybe one day!

 Wish us luck with the delivery!
 I can't wait to try to find places for everything....